Dirichlet is not just Bad and Singular: Introduction

 In a follow-up paper \cite{DavSch}, Davenport $\&$ Schmidt showed that $\DI_n $ is a set of $n$-dimensional Lebesgue measure zero and thus in terms of measure and dimension it has the same properties as the set $\Bad_n$.
 In the case $n=1$, much more is true: any irrational $x \in \R$ is Dirichlet improvable if and only if it is badly approximable.
 This for example follows directly from \cite[Theorem 1]{DavSchI} and together with \eqref{kh1} implies that

-To the best of our knowledge, the above discussion essentially sums up the current state of knowledge centered around the problem of improving Dirchlet's theorem.
-Clearly, in view of \eqref{ohyes1} we have a complete characterisation in dimension one.
-In higher dimension, we know that
+{Thus,} in view of \eqref{ohyes1} we have a complete characterisation in dimension one.
+In higher dimensions, we know that

 but surprisingly it seems unknown whether or not equality is possible.
 In other words, the answer to the following basic problem seems unknown.
-To the best of our knowledge, it first appeared in print in Fabian S\"{u}ess' beautifully written PhD thesis \cite[Section~4.1]{FSthesis}.
+As far as we are aware, it first appeared in print in Fabian S\"{u}ess' beautifully written PhD thesis \cite[Section~4.1]{FSthesis}.

 \begin{problem} Is the set $ \ \DI_n\setminus (\Bad_n\cup \Sing_n)$ empty when $n\ge 2$? \end{problem}